 An important open question at the intersection of control theory and sensorimotor neuroscience is that of controller implementation.
 Since animals’ sensorimotor behaviors (i.e. input-output characteristics) can be modelled by a controller, their nervous system must be implementing something like a controller.
 But how is this controller implemented by the propioceptors, neurons, and muscles of the nervous system?
 These organic components are uniquely limited in terms of energy, speed, precision, and communication in comparison to engineered components (e.g. transistors) — control theory (which primarily focuses on engineering applications) does not currently have the answers to this question, and I am interested in providing answers through the development of new theory.

-My previous work in this area focuses on the phenomenon of internal feedback (also known as descending feedback to visual neuroscientists), which are brain signals that flow from motor areas back toward sensory areas.
-We explore the role of internal feedback in optimal and distributed controller structures (1 , 2), and describe connections to known circuits in the brain (1, 2).
+My most recent work uses delay-compensated controllers to model sensorimotor delays in fruit fly walking.
+Previously, I was interested in the phenomenon of internal feedback (also known as descending feedback to visual neuroscientists), which are brain signals that flow from motor areas back toward sensory areas.
+We explored the role of internal feedback in optimal and distributed controller structures (1 , 2), and described connections to known circuits in the brain (1, 2).

 While sensorimotor neuroscience is my main area of interest, I am also interested in other branches of biology which are amenable to dynamical systems methods, such as large-scale chemical reaction networks.